-School: SOE Batch: 2020-2022 Program: B.ED Current Academic Year: 2021-22 Branch: Semester: IV Education 1 Course Code SEB201 2 Course Title Gender, School and Society 3 Credits 3 4 Contact 3-0-0 Hours (L-T-P) Course Type Compulsory 5 Course The course will enable the student-teachers - Objective 1.
-To develop reflective thinking on different theories of Gender and Education and relate it to power relations.
-2. To sharpen the perception about the institutions involved in Socialisation processes and see how socialization practices impact power relations and identity formation 3.
-To understand the gender issues in school, curriculum, textual materials across disciplines and pedagogical processes.
+School: SOE Batch: 2021-2023 Program: B.E D Current Academic Year: 2022-23 Branch: Semester: IV Education Course Code SEB201 Course Title Gender, School and Society Credits 3 Contact 3-0-0 Hours (L-T-P) Course Type Compulsory Course The course will enable the student-teachers - Objective To develop reflective thinking on different theories of Gender and Education and relate it to power relations.
+2. To sharpen the perception about the institutions involved in Socialisation processes and see how socialization practices impact power relations and identity formation To understand the gender issues in school, curriculum, textual materials across disciplines and pedagogical processes.
 4. To critically evaluate the legal provisions for women, the issues relating to implementation of legislation and women's access to justice.
 5. To enhance the skill of critical analysis of media.
-3. To childree the skin of critical analysis of media.
-6 Course On the completion of this course, the pupil-teachers will be able to Outcomes CO-1.
+Course Outcomes On the completion of this course, the pupil-teachers will be able to CO-1.
 Analyze different thoughts and theories of Gender and relate it to power relations CO-2.
 Explain the role of the institutions involved in Socialisation processes and see how socialization practices impact power relations and identity formation.
 CO-3.
 To comment upon the gender issues in school, curriculum, textual materials across disciplines and pedagogical processes CO-4.
 Describe the legal provisions for women.
 CO-5.
 Critically analyze the issues relating to implementation of legislation and women's access to justice.
 CO-6.
 Debate on role of media in creating and disseminating the concept of gender.
-Soluci.
-7 Course For a truly egalitarian and democratic society, there is a need to have Description empowered & informed citizens.
-This course aims to develop basic 7 For a truly egalitarian and democratic society, there is a need to have empowered & informed citizens.
-This course aims to develop basic
+Course Description For a truly egalitarian and democratic society, there is a need to have empowered & informed citizens.
+This course aims to develop basic understanding and familiarity with concept of Gender and its intersection with class, caste, religion and region.
+It also intends to make aware about the process of socialization at home and school.
+The